John Challen: Football

 Challen made his first appearance for the Wales national football team in February 1887, playing against England in the 1886–87 British Home Championship.
 Wales lost the match 4–0.
 Challen appeared again the following month against Scotland, in a 2–0 loss for Wales.
 In each of these appearances, Challen is listed by The Times as representing Ruthin, but it is unclear if this refers to a football team, or just the place of his birth.
 He played his third match for Wales in February 1888, when they lost 5–1 to England, though Challen was praised for his play on the right-wing.
 His fourth and final international appearance came in March 1890, and was once again in a match against England.
 Though the Welsh lost 3–1, Challen was again praised for his play, and had two openings at goal, though he did not manage to score either.

 Challen played football for Corinthian F.C., an amateur team which "[cherry-picked] the best players from leading sides".
 The club had been formed to provide the England national football team with players that were used to playing together, and during the late-1880s and early-1890s, the majority of England players also played for the Corinthians.
 As the club was strictly amateur, it did not compete in the FA Cup, and players could continue to represent other teams in professional competitions.
 Challen supplemented his matches for the Corinthians with appearances for Swifts F.C., based in Slough, Berkshire.

+Rugby Union

+Challen also played rugby union for Crediton RFC, between 1892 and 1895.

+Family

+On 5 September 1893, Challen married Amy Price, in Willey, Warwickshire.
+She was the daughter of the Rev. Edward Henry Price, rector of Willey, and formerly Master of Philberds School, and his wife Annie Price, sister of Bonamy Price.
+They had one son, John Bonamy Rhys Challen (1895–1966), wounded at Cambrai with the Middlesex Regiment in 1917 and awarded the Military Cross.